Twin Star Rocket

 The Twin Star Rocket was a passenger train operated by the Chicago, Rock Island and Pacific Railroad.
 Introduced on January 14, 1945, it was the only new streamlined train permitted to enter service in World War II by the U.S. government.
 The new train became the second longest north–south train itinerary under the management of a single railroad in the United States (and the longest measured by great circle distance) with its northern terminal at the Milwaukee Road’s Minneapolis depot and southern terminal 1363 mi away at Houston, Texas.
 The name of the new streamlined train was derived from its terminal states—Texas being known as the Lone Star State and Minnesota as the North Star State.
-Additionally, the name references Minneapolis being one of the Twin Cities and Houston's aerospace industry and culture.

-Services
+Rolling stock

 The Rock Island assigned the two Rocket train sets from the Kansas City–Minneapolis Rocket, and one train set from the Kansas City–Dallas Texas Rocket was transferred to the new Twin Star Rocket.
 The other Texas Rocket train set then began operating a daily round trip Rocket service between Oklahoma City and Kansas City.
 Another of the three-car Rocket trains operated an Oklahoma City–Dallas round trip daily.